Cumbria: Running

-Football
+Football codes

+Workington is home to the ball game known as Uppies and Downies, a traditional version of football, with its origins in medieval football or an even earlier form.
+Players from outside Workington also take part, especially fellow West Cumbrians from Whitehaven and Maryport.

+Cumbria formerly had minor American football clubs, the Furness Phantoms (the club is now defunct, its last name was Morecambe Bay Storm) and the Carlisle Kestrels.

 Association

-Barrow and Carlisle United are the only professional football teams in Cumbria and both currently play in EFL League Two.
+Barrow and Carlisle United are the only professional football teams in Cumbria.
 Carlisle United attract support from across Cumbria and beyond, with many Cumbrian "ex-pats" travelling to see their games, both home and away.

 Workington—who are always known locally as "the reds"—are a well-supported non-league team, having been relegated from the Football League in the 1970s.
 Workington made a rapid rise up the non league ladder and in 2007/08 competed with Barrow in the Conference North.
 Barrow were then promoted to the Conference Premier in 2007/08.
 In 2020, Barrow were promoted to the Football League as a result of winning the National League.

-Rugby league
+Rugby codes

+Rugby union is popular in the county's north and east with teams such as Furness RUFC & Hawcoat Park RUFC (South Cumbria), Workington RUFC (Workington Zebras), Whitehaven RUFC, Carlisle RUFC, Creighton RUFC, Aspatria RUFC, Wigton RUFC, Kendal RUFC, Kirkby Lonsdale RUFC, Keswick RUFC, Cockermouth RUFC, Upper Eden RUFC and Penrith RUFC.

-Rugby league is a very popular sport in South and West Cumbria.
+Rugby league is a very popular sport in south and West Cumbria.
 Barrow, Whitehaven and Workington play in the Rugby League Championships.
 Amateur teams; Wath Brow Hornets, Askam, Egremont Rangers, Kells, Barrow Island, Hensingham and Millom play in the National Conference.

-Rugby union

-Rugby union is popular in the east of the county with teams such as Furness RUFC & Hawcoat Park RUFC (South Cumbria), Workington RUFC (Workington Zebras), Whitehaven RUFC, Carlisle RUFC, Creighton RUFC, Aspatria RUFC, Wigton RUFC, Kendal RUFC, Kirkby Lonsdale RUFC, Keswick RUFC, Cockermouth RUFC, Upper Eden RUFC and Penrith RUFC.

-Uppies and Downies

-Workington is home to the ball game known as Uppies and Downies, a traditional version of football, with its origins in medieval football or an even earlier form.
-Players from outside Workington also take part, especially fellow West Cumbrians from Whitehaven and Maryport.

-American

-Cumbria is home to the Furness Phantoms, and the Carlisle Kestrels.

-Cricket
+Bat-and-ball

 Cumbria County Cricket Club is one of the cricket clubs that constitute the National Counties in the English domestic cricket structure.
 The club, based in Carlisle, competes in the National Counties Cricket Championship and the NCCA Knockout Trophy.
 The club also play some home matches in Workington, as well as other locations.
 Cumbrian club cricket teams play in the North Lancashire and Cumbria League.

+Cumbria is home to the Cartmel Valley Lions, an amateur baseball team based in Cartmel.